roryharder/roryharder.github.io/index.md

 My name is <b>Rory Harder</b>.

-This fall I begin a two year IRC-funded postdoctoral fellowship at University College Dublin.
+This fall I begin an IRC-funded postdoctoral fellowship at University College Dublin.
 I completed my PhD in philosophy at the University of Toronto last year.

 To the right is a picture of me atop a mountain in Poland!